 - Inflammatory markers: ↑ CRP, ↑ ESR

-- BMP: assessment of renal function for antibiotic dosing
+- BMP: to assess renal function for antibiotic dosing

-- Prior to treatment: 3 sets from different venipuncture sites
+- Prior to treatment: three sets from different venipuncture sites

-- Monitoring: 2 sets every 24–48 hours until clearance
+- Monitoring: two sets every 24–48 hours until clearance

 - Positive bacterial cultures: Assess according to the modified Duke criteria.

-- Negative bacterial cultures do not completely rule out endocarditis.
-False negatives can be due to:
+- Negative bacterial cultures do not rule out endocarditis; patients with endocarditis may have a negative result due to: